-NBA Rumors: Mavericks Trading Dennis Smith Jr, Suns, Magic As Top Destinations, Per ‘ESPN’s Wojnarowski
+NBA Rumors: Mavericks Trading Dennis Smith, Jr, Suns, Magic As Top Destinations, Per ‘ESPN’s Wojnarowski

-In the past months, rumors and speculations continue to swirl that the Dallas Mavericks will move Dennis Smith Jr. before the February NBA trade deadline.
-The emergence of Luka Doncic made several league executives believe that Smith Jr. will soon be available on the trading block.
-Since the 2018-19 NBA season started, Doncic and Smith Jr. are noticeably having some struggles sharing the court together.
+In the past few months, rumors and speculations have continued to swirl that the Dallas Mavericks will move Dennis Smith, Jr. before the February NBA trade deadline.
+The emergence of Luka Doncic made several league executives believe that Smith, Jr. will soon be available on the trading block.
+Since the 2018-19 NBA season started, Doncic and Smith Jr. are noticeably struggling sharing the court together.

-With Mavericks Head Coach Rick Carlisle trusting Luka Doncic to carry the ball more often, Dennis Smith Jr. had a hard time flourishing off the ball.
+With Mavericks head coach Rick Carlisle trusting Luka Doncic to carry the ball more often, Dennis Smith, Jr. has had a hard time flourishing off the ball.
 The Mavericks have long denied that they plan to trade the former No. 9 overall pick, but that didn’t stop the rumors from spreading around the league.
-Recently, on Twitter, Adrian Wojnarowski of ESPN revealed that the Mavericks are currently finding a trade for Smith Jr. and mentioned the Orlando Magic and the Phoenix Suns as potential landing spots.
+Recently, on Twitter, Adrian Wojnarowski revealed that the Mavericks are currently looking for a trade for Smith, Jr. and mentioned the Orlando Magic and the Phoenix Suns as potential landing spots.

 “The Dallas Mavericks are escalating discussions to find a trade for point guard Dennis Smith Jr., league sources tell ESPN.
 Phoenix and Orlando have engaged in ongoing talks with Mavs.
 Smith Jr., has sat out three straight games with what team has termed a sore back.”

-It’s not a surprise why the Suns and the Magic immediately express interest when the Mavericks put Dennis Smith Jr.’s name officially available on the trading block.
+It’s not a surprise why the Suns and the Magic have immediately expressed interest after the Mavericks put Dennis Smith, Jr.’s name on the trading block.
 Both teams are currently in dire need of a backcourt boost.
-Since losing Brandon Knight in a trade deal with the Houston Rockets, the Suns have been active on the market, searching for a starting caliber point guard.
+Since losing Brandon Knight in a trade deal with the Houston Rockets, the Suns have been active on the market, searching for a starting-caliber point guard.

 Mavericks have engaged in talks with Suns and Magic for potential Dennis Smith Jr. trade packages, per @wojespn pic.twitter.com/0mVoPO64nx